FGaragnani/Ararita/README.md

   * Equip them with weapons
   * Manage your inventory

-* Venture in dangerous dungeons:
+* Battle against enemies to gain loot:
   * Turn-based combat system
-  * Final dungeon boss battles
+  * Make your way towards the final boss

 ## Installing
 To do.